Nitrux/luv-icon-theme/README.md

 4. Add a description of the software, it's very important for us to know what the software does.

 Some software uses absolute paths in their launchers, as such even when we add the icon the system will not load it, you may use [Hardcoded Icon Fixer](https://github.com/Foggalong/hardcode-fixer) to resolve this problem.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2019 Nitrux Latinoamericana S.C.